ellipszist/SMAPI/docs/technical/smapi.md

    release    | `<version>`              | `4.0.0`

 ### On Windows
+_This is the alternative quick process for Windows only.
+This avoids needing Steam installed on WSL, and can be used to create Windows-only builds without using WSL at all.
+See ['on any platform'](#on-any-platform) above for the unified process._

 #### First-time setup
 1. Set up Windows Subsystem for Linux (WSL):
    1. [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install).